 Google’s Chrome can sync just about every aspect of the browser across systems.
 Its list is exhaustive, including everything from passwords to bookmarks to history and a whole bunch more.
 Just look at the number of things that can be synced:

 Chrome handles syncing flawlessly, allowing for almost seamless functionality between your phone, laptop, iPad, or anything else where Chrome can be installed.

 Microsoft Edge is still relatively early in development, and limited device syncing has always been its most prominent missing feature.
 You can sync passwords, bookmarks, and more from one device to another, but it’s not perfect.

 Edge lists history and open tabs as two important syncing features that are still under development.
 These are pretty important, especially if you switch between devices often.
 Though it’s almost guaranteed to come to Edge eventually, it’s one big reason to stick with Chrome for now.

-Edge is also available on several devices, including Windows by default and MacOS, iOS, iPadOS, and Android via installation.
+Edge also is available on several devices, including Windows by default and MacOS, iOS, iPadOS, and Android via installation.
 Linux support is coming soon, and while you can’t install natively on Chrome OS, you can install the Android version in a pinch.

 Edge has more privacy settings than Chrome, and it’s much easier to track them down.
 For example, Edge can block trackers from sites you’ve visited and those you haven’t.
 It can also reduce the odds of your personalized information being shared across sites.
 You can choose from one of three tracking prevention levels, making it easy to dial in your comfort level.
 Edge also uses Microsoft Defender SmartScreen to protect against malicious websites and shady downloads.